Skip to main content

 Academic

 A sophisticated understanding of hormone quality requires a deep analysis of the federal regulatory architecture that governs drug manufacturing and compounding.
-The conversation extends beyond a simple binary of “approved” versus “unapproved” into a complex, tiered system designed to balance patient access to customized medications with the public health imperative of ensuring and safety.
+The conversation extends beyond a simple binary of “approved” versus “unapproved” into a complex, tiered system designed to balance patient access to customized medications with the public health imperative of ensuring drug quality and safety.

 This system was significantly clarified by the Drug Quality and Security Act (DQSA) of 2013, which established two distinct categories of compounding facilities, each with its own set of rules and level of federal oversight.